mashfiq-rayhan/CinePlex.live/README.md

 # CinePlex.live
-This is a project of building a online streaming platform from movies.
+This is a project of building a online streaming platform for movies.